ivan-m/paraphrase/Differences.md

     ~~~

     will start to return the first four elements of the list before
-    reporting the error, the equivalent in `polyparse-next` will not
+    reporting the error, the equivalent in `paraphrase` will not
     return the partial output and will just throw an error.

     It seems at this stage that this is not something that can be